andrewtwin/ansible-role-install_nvidia_cuda/README.md

 Example Playbook
 ----------------

-Can test the ouput of `lspci` to only run on nodes with Nvidia GPU hardware
+Can test the ouput of `lspci` to only run on nodes with Nvidia GPU hardware.
+The `latest`, propriety, pre-compiled drivers should work with older, pre-Turing, GPUs if required.
 ```
 ---
 - name: Install CUDA on nodes with GPUs